wagtail/wagtail-generic-chooser/README.md

 * `ChooserListingTabMixin` - handles the behaviour and rendering of the results listing tab, including pagination and searching.
 * `ChooserCreateTabMixin` - handles the behaviour and rendering of the 'create' form tab
 * `ModelChooserCreateTabMixin` - version of `ChooserCreateTabMixin` for model forms
+* `DRFChooserCreateTabMixin` - version of `ChooserCreateTabMixin` for Django REST Framework
 * `BaseChooseView` - abstract class-based view handling the main chooser UI.
 Subclasses should extend this and include the mixins `ChooserMixin`, `ChooserListingTabMixin` and `ChooserCreateTabMixin` (or suitable subclasses of them).
 * `ModelChooseView`, `DRFChooseView` - model-based and DRF-based subclasses of `BaseChooseView`
 * `BaseChosenView` - class-based view that returns the chosen object as a JSON response